2022 Employer Health Benefits Survey

 Section 4: Types of Plans Offered

 Most firms that offer health benefits offer only one type of health plan (75%).
-Large firms (200 or more workers) are more likely than small firms (3-199 workers) to offer more than one type of health plan.
-Firms are most likely to offer their workers a PPO plan and are least likely to offer a conventional plan (sometimes known as indemnity insurance).
+Large firms (200 or more workers) are more likely than small firms (3-199 workers) to offer more than one plan type.

 NUMBER OF PLAN TYPES OFFERED

-- Sixty-two percent of covered workers are employed in a firm that offers more than one type of health plan.
-Seventy-one percent of covered workers in large firms are employed by a firm that offers more than one plan type, compared to 38% in small firms [Figure 4.2].
+- Sixty-one percent of covered workers are employed in a firm that offers more than one type of health plan.
+Seventy percent of covered workers in large firms are employed by a firm that offers more than one plan type, compared to 37% of covered workers in small firms [Figure 4.2].

-- Sixty-seven percent of covered workers in firms offering health benefits work in firms that offer one or more PPOs; 58% work in firms that offer one or more HDHP/SOs; 23% work in firms that offer one or more HMOs; 10% work in firms that offer one or more POS plans; and 2% work in firms that offer one or more conventional plans [Figure 4.4].
+- Sixty-eight percent of covered workers in firms offering health benefits work in firms that offer one or more PPOs; 59% work in firms that offer one or more HDHP/SOs; 19% work in firms that offer one or more HMOs; 10% work in firms that offer one or more POS plans; and 2% work in firms that offer one or more conventional plans [Figure 4.4].

-- Among covered workers in firms offering only one type of health plan, 54% are in firms that only offer one or more PPOs and 26% are in firms that only offer one or more HDHP/SOs [Figure 4.5].
+- Among covered workers in firms offering only one type of health plan, 55% are in firms that only offer PPOs and 24% are in firms that only offer HDHP/SOs [Figure 4.5].

 The survey collects information on a firm’s plan with the largest enrollment in each of the plan types.
 While we know the number of plan types a firm has, we do not know the total number of plans a firm offers workers.
 In addition, firms may offer different types of plans to different workers.
 For example, some workers might be offered one type of plan at one location, while workers at another location are offered a different type of plan.

 HMO is a health maintenance organization.
 The survey defines an HMO as a plan that does not cover non-emergency out-of-network services.